Ayun Halliday papers, 1990-2025

 - Abstract:

-- Ayun Halliday is a white American writer and actress.
+- Ayun Halliday (pronounced "Ann") is a white American writer and actress.
 Her works center primarily on the areas of motherhood, travel, and women's social issues.
 The Ayun Halliday Papers contain correspondence and writings by Halliday, including books, plays, artwork and the zine East Village Inky.
 The collection also includes correspondence and ephemera related to her publications, as well as items associated with workshops and speaking engagements given by Halliday about underground press publications, female travel, autobiographical writing and other topics.
-The collection also contains more than 200 zines and works Halliday collected from others artists obtained primarily through trade with other creators.
+The collection also contains hundreds of zines and works Halliday collected from others artists obtained primarily through trade with other creators.
 These publications span a wide range of subjects intended for both adults and children including feminism, motherhood, child rearing, New York City, zines, art, music, travel, food and cooking, body image and consciousness, sexual education, and more.
 Acquired as part of the Sallie Bingham Center for Women's History and Culture.

 - Extent:

-- 13 Linear Feet (19 boxes)
+- 14 Linear Feet (20 boxes)

 - Language: